• Skip to primary navigation

 How to Make Pizza Dough

-1. Add all of the ingredients, except the oil, to your stand mixer fitted with a dough hook.
+1. Add all the ingredients, except the oil, to your stand mixer fitted with a dough hook.

 2. Knead the dough until it comes together in a nice smooth ball.